Skip to main content

 Saint Paul has been home to people of Mexican heritage dating back to the 19th and 20th centuries.

-“1886 is when we had the first documentation of a man named Luis Garzon from Oaxaca, Mexico, arriving in Minnesota on the Mississippi River,” said Minnesota Latino Museum Executive Director Aaron John-Ortiz.
+“1886 is when we had the first documentation of a man named Luis Garzon from Oaxaca, Mexico, arriving in Minnesota on the Mississippi River,” said Minnesota Latino Museum Executive Director Aaron Johnson-Ortiz.
 “His first act was to participate in a series of musical presentations in Minneapolis and on the Mississippi River before establishing himself on the West Side Flats.”

 “My mom, who's a poet, always talks about the Mississippi River as a kind of umbilical cord that connects us to our homelands,” said Aaron.